ExpediaGroup/graphql-kotlin/website/docs/server/data-loaders-instrumentations.md

 val result2 = graphQL.executeAsync(ExecutionInput.newExecutionInput(queries[1]).graphQLContext(graphQLContext).build())
 ```

+You can find additional examples in our [unit tests](https://github.com/ExpediaGroup/graphql-kotlin/blob/master/executions/graphql-kotlin-dataloader-instrumentation/src/test/kotlin/com/expediagroup/graphql/dataloader/instrumentation/syncexhaustion/DataLoaderSyncExecutionExhaustedInstrumentationTest.kt).

-If you decide to use the `graphql-kotlin-spring-server`, you can decide which instrumentation to use through configurations
+If you are using [graphql-kotlin-spring-server](./spring-server/spring-overview.mdx), you can decide which instrumentation to use through configurations
 and spring will do the autoconfiguration for you, check [configuration properties of spring server](./spring-server/spring-properties.md).